rzarajczyk/family-rules-android/APP_PROTECTION_GUIDE.md

 - App cannot be uninstalled through normal means
 - Parent receives notification if admin rights are removed

-### 2. Stealth Mode (Secondary Protection)
+### 2. Transparent Monitoring (Design Choice)

 **What it does:**
-- Hides app icon from launcher/home screen
+- App icon remains visible on home screen
-- Makes app less discoverable by children
-- App still runs in background with full functionality
+- Child is aware that monitoring is active
+- Promotes transparency and trust in family relationships

 **Implementation:**
-- `StealthModeManager.kt` - Controls app icon visibility
+- No stealth functionality - app remains visible
-- Uses `PackageManager.setComponentEnabledSetting()` to hide launcher activity
+- Child can see the monitoring app is present
+- Encourages open communication about device usage

 **User Experience:**
-- App icon disappears from home screen
+- App icon stays visible on home screen
-- App continues monitoring in background
+- Child knows monitoring is active
-- Can be toggled on/off by parent through settings
+- Promotes honest discussion about device usage

-### 3. Tamper Detection (Monitoring)
+### 2. Tamper Detection (Monitoring)

 **What it does:**
 - Continuously monitors for tampering attempts